Merlin Miller

-Merlin L. Miller (born 1956) is an American paleoconservative political activist, independent film director, writer, and producer.
+Merlin L. Miller is an American paleoconservative political activist, independent film director, writer, and producer.
 His works include the television film A Place to Grow (1998), starring Gary Morris, and the film Jericho (2000), starring Mark Valley.
 During the 2000s he founded a Tennessee-based production company, Americana Pictures.
 He has also written articles for the Barnes Review and the Occidental Observer.

 Miller was the 2012 presidential nominee of the white nationalist American Third Position Party (now known as the American Freedom Party).
 Academic and political activist Virginia Abernethy was his running-mate.

 Early years

-Miller was born in Des Moines, Iowa in 1956 and was also raised there.
+Miller was born in Des Moines, Iowa and was also raised there.
 He states that he worked as an Industrial engineering manager for Michelin Tire Company.
 Miller says that in his childhood, he admired Walt Disney and Davy Crockett.

 Career

 Miller produced and edited Devil Rider (1989), a horror movie starring Tag Groat as the title character.
 In 1991, Miller produced David Heavener's crime film Prime Target, starring Heavener as policeman John Bloodstone and Isaac Hayes as Captain Tompkins.

 Miller co-produced the action film A Mission to Kill (1992), starring William Smith as a mentally unstable Vietnam veteran, Boris Catuli.
 Tag Groat, who played the title role in Devil Rider, also appeared in this film.